warmana/cloudant-docs-fork/source/includes/api/_document.md

 but gradually they add to database disk space usage, and to the query time for the primary index.
 To reduce these effects,
-you might want to purge the tombstones.
+you might want to remove the tombstones.

 <div></div>
-#### Simple purging of 'tombstone' documents
+#### Simple removal of 'tombstone' documents

 > Example filter to exclude deleted documents during a replication